 Admissions are the entry point to your school, and prospective parents will almost certainly view them as they navigate your website.

 First of all, we should determine what the school admissions regulations require.
 The admission arrangement regulations differ depending on type of school.
 You can view the details of what's required in Section 2 - Admission Arrangements.
-(This linked requirements page is always kept up to date, feel free to bookmark it for your convenience).

 We always recommend you add as much useful information as possible.
 Try to make the process easy - regulations are there to be met, but you can do so much more, and with not a lot more work.
 Start the parental journey, with strong positive engagement.